Toonstruck: Plot

 After collecting all the parts and inserting them in the Cutifier, Drew and Flux revert the damage caused by Nefarious.
 After reuniting with King Hugh, Drew considers his mission finished and asks the king to be sent back to the real world.
 However, Hugh tells Drew that the deal was not only to save Cutopia, but to cutify Zanydu and the Malevolands as well.
-Hugh soon reveals himself to actually be Fluffy Fluffy Bun Bun in disguise, with a plan to rule over all kingdoms and become a god.
+Hugh reveals himself to actually be Fluffy Fluffy Bun Bun in disguise, with a plan to rule over all kingdoms and become a god.
 Before Drew and Flux can escape, Fluffy strikes Flux with the Cutifier, turning him into her minion, and commands him to execute her evil plan.
 Although Drew flees, he ends up captured and taken to Count Nefarious, who injects him with a serum that will eventually turn him into a cartoon.
 Ms. Fortune hypnotizes Drew and he reveals the location of Flux and the Cutifier.
 Nefarious then goes after Flux, while Drew is imprisoned in Nefarious's castle.

 Drew manages to set himself free and navigates through the castle to find the Malevolator and a gadget that can warp him to reality.
 As soon as he hops in the Malevolator, Nefarious appears on the saucer's screen attempting to bargain with Drew and convince him to drop his plans and in return get sent home.
 Drew refuses, and uses the Malevolator to destroy Fluffy, Nefarious and the Cutifier.
 In the process Flux is transformed back and gives Drew a transdimensional communicator so they can keep in touch.
 Drew activates the warp gadget and returns to the real world, thinking his adventure was just a dream.
 In the morning, he pitches to Sam a new series called The Flux & Fluffy Show, only for it to get shot down.
 As Drew resigns himself to his soulless job, Flux calls him through the communicator to warn that Fluffy and Nefarious are still alive, and Drew happily teleports back to Cutopia as he is turned to a cartoon.